hoanganh1999/Tutorital.md/README.md

 ## 2. Coding

 ## Making Variables
-- In the script, make a public flooat called 'speed' under 'public class' which used to handle how fast the player will move around the scene.
+- In the script, make a public float called 'speed' under 'public class' which used to handle how fast the player will move around the scene.
 After this make a private rigidbody 2D called 'rb' to handle the physic of the player.
 Then, create a private Vector2 called 'moveVelocity' to determine the velocity of the player.

 using System.Collections;